harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### What could be possible reason of getting the error `Error: Rate limit reached for tasks with rank IMPORTANT.
 Current task count 5985 and max limit 5000`?

-This could happen when manager iterator is not running, there is a limit of 5000 delegate tasks at a time per account, but if iterator is not running, it will get deleted automatically and this error arises.
+This could happen when manager iterator is not running, there is a limit of 5000 delegate tasks at a time per account, but if iterator is not running, it will not get deleted automatically and this error arises.

-#### While using local delegate using minikube, the delegate has been configured to be a project delegate.
-What need to be done so that this specific delegate identified as an account delegate?

-You can look at the Delegate Service section of this documentation, [here](https://harness.atlassian.net/wiki/spaces/HCE/pages/21076181398/Local+Development+Setup+for+Harness+Chaos?atlOrigin=eyJpIjoiMjVlMzQ5NmMwODJiNDM4MTgyNTMzNDQzYTU4M2EwODMiLCJwIjoiY29uZmx1ZW5jZS1jaGF0cy1pbnQifQ).
-Also you could have just replaced the delegates token, Delegate service registers the delegate against specific org/proj based on to where is the delegate token (e.g, if you create account level delegate token, the delegate will be account level as well).

 #### Whether we can limit our account/org access only to our users and not to Harness users (even read-only access)?

-This feature is currently available in CG, the customer can use `Restrict users to email domains` feature and only and set their email domain only.
+This feature is currently available in CG, you can use `Restrict users to email domains` feature and only and set their email domain only.
 Also, there is a FF `LIMITED_ACCESS_FOR_HARNESS_USER_GROUP` which needs to be enabled.

 #### The user is blocked because of entry not cleared for his prod2 account from gateway, What could be possible steps to login?

-The user can directly login using deep link [here](https://app.harness.io/ng/account/y3fpQpCfRQC8uakPcpfp2Q/main-dashboard)
+The user can directly login using deep link, https://app.harness.io/ng/account/<AccountId>/main-dashboard.

 #### The user is unable to log in, they're getting unable to log in with SSO when we have SSO enabled on the account.